Please fill in your details in order to proceed

 There is an expansiveness and openness about Schechter’s programming that speaks to the value of egalitarian, open learning.
 While Midrash Tanchuma suggests that Torah is ownerless, perhaps another way of expressing that idea is to say that we all are owners of Torah – free to study, learn and create in myriad ways.
 As we celebrate Shavuot and Revelation may we also strive to continue to find ways to bring inclusive, egalitarian, pluralistic Torah to all people.

 Chag Shavuot Sameach!

-Ilana Foss is a development associate working in grant writing and donor relations.
+Ilana Foss is a development specialist in grant writing and donor relations.
 Ordained as a rabbi by the Jewish Theological Seminary, she served as a pulpit rabbi in Brockton, Massachusetts before making aliyah.
-Ilana has worked as an educator for the Nesiya Institute and the 92nd Street Y. She has a BA in Black Studies from Amherst College and lives with her husband and two daughters in Jerusalem.
+Ilana has worked as an educator for the Nesiya Institute and the 92nd Street Y. She has a BA in Black Studies from Amherst College and lives with her husband and three children in Jerusalem.